jcamilleri-scottlogic/sl-blog/_posts/2025-09-09-greener-ai-lit-review.markdown

 ### LCA as a Common Foundation

 The principles outlined by Klöpffer[^12] remain central: define scope, compile an inventory, assess impacts, and interpret results.
-Applied to AI, these stages typically cover:
+Applied to AI, these stages typically cover the following emission types:

 | Emission Type             | Example Sources             |
 | ------------------------- | --------------------------- |